oceanprotocol-archive/tech-spikes-2017-to-2019/18-ipfs/README.md

 * if the dataset is popular and many people download it, Ocean is more likely to distribute network rewards to the providers of this dataset;
 * attacker may search for the provider peer ID of this dataset, which is not registered with Ocean yet;
 * attacker claims himself as the provider in IPFS network and register with Ocean using his own Ethereum wallet along with other person's peer ID in IPFS;
-* as such, the attacker do not need to serve the dataset but receive the network rewards from Ocean network.
+* as such, the attacker do not need to serve the dataset but receive the network rewards from Ocean network for free.

-The root cause of this attack is IPFS and Ocean network are two different and separated network.
-Therefore, it is possible to have inconsistent information across both networks.
-Attackers may take advantage of it to get Ocean network rewards for free.
+**solution**: require the provider in IPFS network to submit a signature when registering the Ethereum wallet with Ocean network.
+The signature can be a customized message signed by the private key.
+As such, Ocean network can validate his identity by decrypting the message with the public key and verifying the signature.

 <img src="img/risk.jpg" />